Angmar2722/Angmar2722.github.io/CTFwriteups/2021/google2021.md

 ![Google CTF 021 Writeup](/assets/img/ctfImages/google2021/img9.png)

-We were the <a href="https://github.com/Angmar2722/Angmar2722.github.io/blob/master/assets/img/ctfImages/google2021/img10.png" target="_blank">9th solver</a> for this challenge so that was pretty cool, especially the fact that our team name was in the company of some legendary CTF teams like PPP, Dice Gang and pasten) :
+We were the <a href="https://github.com/Angmar2722/Angmar2722.github.io/blob/master/assets/img/ctfImages/google2021/img10.png" target="_blank">9th solver</a> for this challenge so that was pretty cool, especially the fact that our team name was in the company of some legendary CTF teams like PPP, Dice Gang and pasten).
+We also did our team name 'gcmTime' justice.

 <p> <b>Flag :</b> CTF{gCm_1s_n0t_v3ry_r0bust_4nd_1_sh0uld_us3_s0m3th1ng_els3_h3r3} </p>